axel-ft/vagrant-wordpress/README.md

 - Define the base of IP for ranges with `range_ip_base`.
 By default, it is `192.168.43.` and is completed with a final number when a range of IP is used.
 - Define the `netmask` for all machines and defaulting to `255.255.255.0` which is high enough for this project.
 - Define which interface is bridged with `bridgedif`.
 This is the name of the interface as displayed as in the result of the `VBoxManage list bridgedifs` command, chosing the right interface with Internet access.
-- Define the name of the guest bridged interface with `bridgeif_guest_name`.
+- Define the name of the guest bridged interface with `guest_interface_name`.
 In all the guests, the bridged interface is the second NIC and is named `eth1` by default.
 - Define the `domain_name` which is given to the vhost configuration and also should match the certificate name to prevent warnings in the browser when visiting the website.
 Also define the `kibana_domain_name`, which must be different from the first one and used to access Kibana through the HAProxy server.
 - Define the root of the certificates files.
 By default, the certificate files are placed in a `cert` directory right next to the `Vagrantfile` and the `cert_root` variables points towards them.
 Note that for simplicity, they are kept on a shared folder between the guests and the host machine.
 They are not pushed to any folder in the virtual machines.
 In my deployment, I have used a single certificate valid for the two domain names I have used.
 - Define the `web_root` for the GlusterFS mount point.
 It is the root folder for all the vhosts (in web servers), defaulting to `/var/www/html`. ⚠ Contents of the folder will be removed during deployment.
 Be cautious not to place the folder anywhere critical for the system.